jamie3/pg-2-mongo/README.md

 ## Run Locally

-Run the following command `yarn dev`
+Run the following command `docker compose up -d` to start the databases and `yarn dev` to run the app.

 ## Run Production